 My main research interest is spectral analysis of matrix sequences from PDE and FDE discretizations, and other structured matrices (especially Toeplitz-like), using matrix-less methods, the theory of GLT sequences, and other techniques.
 I especially like non-Hermitian matrix sequences with peculiar spectral behaviour.
 Some current projects are,

-My preferred research tools are Julia (with GenericLinearAlgebra.jl and GenericSchur.jl for high precision linear algebra and ApproxFun.jl for function approximations), OEIS, Wolfram Alpha, Google Scholar, a MacBook Pro 13", clusters at UPPMAX, and an iPad Pro 12.9" with Notability.
+My preferred research tools are Julia (with GenericLinearAlgebra.jl and GenericSchur.jl for high precision linear algebra and Pluto.jl for dynamic visualization and experiments), OEIS, RIES, Wolfram Alpha, Google Scholar, a MacBook Pro 13", clusters at UPPMAX, and an iPad Pro 12.9" with Notability.

 In my spare time I enjoy packrafting, collecting tools, art, books, and artifacts, and restoring my house Lilla Säteriet (built 1819) located in Ekeby by.